arghyadutta/resources/well-written-books.md

 - [Physics and Beyond: Encounters and Conversations](https://openlibrary.org/books/OL43309149M/Physics_and_Beyond) by Werner Heisenberg
 - [A cultural history of physics](https://openlibrary.org/works/OL15632064W/A_cultural_history_of_physics) by Károly Simonyi
 - [Hidden Wonders: The Subtle Dialogue Between Physics and Elegance](https://openlibrary.org/books/OL30014044M/Hidden_Wonders) by E. Guyon, J. Bico, E. Reyssat, and B. Roman
+- [The Way of the Cell: Molecules, Organisms, and the Order of Life](https://global.oup.com/academic/product/the-way-of-the-cell-9780195163384) by Franklin M. Harold
+- [Boojums All the Way through: Communicating Science in a Prosaic Age](https://www.cambridge.org/us/universitypress/subjects/physics/history-philosophy-and-foundations-physics/boojums-all-way-through-communicating-science-prosaic-age?format=PB) by N. David Mermin

 ## Biographies